ericrogler/sql-data-warehouse-project/README.md

 ## Bronze Layer

-Several steps are involved with creating this layer
+Several steps are involved with creating this layer:
 - Analyzing by checking with SMEs
 - Data Ingestion
 - Data Completeness & Schema Checks